JetBrains/intellij-sdk-docs/tutorials/custom_language_support/structure_view_factory.md

 ```

 ## 14.4.
 Register the Structure View Factory
-The `SimpleStructureViewFactory` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `lang.psiStructureViewFactory` extension point.
+The `SimpleStructureViewFactory` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.psiStructureViewFactory` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <lang.psiStructureViewFactory language="Simple"